-Freelancers and remote workers can do their work from common spaces, open spaces with multiple workstations, or individual offices available for rent.
+In a coworking facility, freelancers and remote workers can do their work from common spaces, open spaces with multiple workstations, or individual offices available for rent.
 Depending on the level of membership or subscription fees, they have access to conference rooms, kitchen facilities, and office equipment such as copiers, fax machines, and so forth.
-Entrepreneurs who want to buy into a proven concept in supporting the continuing growth of the gig economy through a coworking opportunity have a few solid options to examine on this list of the 3 best coworking franchises of 2020.
+There were 6,900 coworking spaces in America in 2019, being used by a variety of office workers.

 The last few years have seen serious disruption in this industry.
 In 2019, there was scandal around WeWork, America’s highest profile coworking provider, as huge failings within the company were revealed and its estimated value fell from $47 billion to $10 billion.
 This fall didn’t reflect a fundamental problem in the business of providing coworking spaces, but it did create alarm.

 Then came the COVID-19 pandemic in 2020, and coworking space had to close.
 In the short term, the pandemic was devastating for the industry, as people had to self-isolate and keep their distance, rather than coming together in shared spaces.